jetyfr/hadoop-hbase-sandbox/README.md

 # Hadoop Cluster

-sandbox project deploying a hadoop cluster with docker (fully distributed mode with zookeeper and hbase), the spring boot application can be used to interact with the cluster.
+sandbox project deploying a hadoop cluster with docker (fully distributed mode with zookeeper and hbase)

 ## Prerequisites